alexbadiu-insightsinmotion/PBI-Documentation/07 - What content is in a Design Document - Data.md

 > *“Everybody has a TEST environment; some are lucky enough to also have a PROD environment.”*

-If you choose to test in production, then you accept the impacts and risks (e.g., degraded performance, responsiveness, reliability/downtime, etc.)
+If you choose to test in production, then you accept the impacts and risks (e.g., degraded performance, responsiveness, reliability/downtime, etc.).

 Note whether dedicated source applications are available in each environment, or if it is necessary, for example, to use the PROD environment for development and acceptance testing.